CNR Research Ethics and Bioethics Committee

 - to provide preventive technical advice to CNR researchers prior to the submission of scientific articles and research projects so as to avoid unintentional forms of fabrication/falsification/plagiarism of images/data/texts;

 - to develop a prevention plan and examine cases of alleged research misconduct, as well as to provide ethics consulting for the management of cases of research misconduct;

 - to develop educational and specialized material and carry out training courses on subjects within its field of competence, in particular on Research Integrity, and organize outreach and dissemination initiatives.

-Last plenary meeting was held on the 7th of February and on the 11th of April 2019.
-The next 2019 plenary meetings are scheduled for 11 April, 13 June, 3 October and 5 December.
-The first meeting for 2020 is scheduled for the 6th of February.
-Additional meetings can be convened, and can take place via videoconferencing, according to the needs of the CNR and its researchers.
+Last plenary meetings were held on the 7th of February and on the 11th of April 2019.
+The next plenary meetings in 2019 are scheduled for 13 June, 3 October and 5 December.
+In 2020, the first two meetings are scheduled for 6 February and 16 April.
+Additional meetings may be convened, and can take place via videoconferencing, according to the needs of the CNR and its researchers.